-8.0 Privacy
+4. Privacy

-- 8.1 We will endeavour to ensure the privacy of all of our musicians and employees (including volunteers and contractors).
-Any information which is provided to us which could reasonably be expected to be confidential will be kept confidential. - 8.2 Due to the nature of the work which Emerging Voices does by participating as a musician, there is an inference that the Data Subject has experienced or is experiencing a mental health condition.
+- 4.1 We will endeavour to ensure the privacy of all of our musicians and employees.
+Any information which is provided to us which could reasonably be expected to be confidential will be kept confidential. - 4.2 Due to the nature of the work which Emerging Voices does by participating as a musician there is an inference that the Data Subject has experienced or is experiencing a mental health condition.
 Emerging Voices will be sensitive to this at all times and will only disclose information about musicians outside of the organisation with their consent (see paragraph 14 below).

-9.0 Data protection principles
+5. Data protection principles